Monsoon Fury: Nepal-China Friendship Bridge Washed Away | Science-Environment

 Monsoon Fury: Nepal-China Friendship Bridge Washed Away

-A devastating flood triggered by monsoon rains washed away the Friendship Bridge connecting Nepal and China, leaving at least 18 people missing.
-Continuous rainfall led to the Bhotekoshi River overflowing, causing major damage and sweeping away homes.
-Temporary relief operations are underway amidst the chaos.
+A devastating flood washed away Nepal's Friendship Bridge with China, leaving 20 people missing.
+Heavy rains caused the Bhotekoshi River to overflow, leading to extensive damage and casualties.
+Rescue operations are underway with government officials prioritizing relief efforts.
+The real cause of the flood remains under investigation.

 - Country: